elunna/nerfhack-changelog/README.md

 ### Delayed stoning for all footrice effects
 * This was ported from EvilHack with extensions.
-* Instant petrification has been removed both for the player and for monsters (keep in mind this only applies for footrice, NOT fore Medusa's gaze!)
+* Instant petrification has been removed both for the player and for monsters (keep in mind this only applies for footrice, NOT for Medusa's gaze!)
 * Instead, wherever a monster or player would have been insta-killed, a stoning timer is started for 5 turns.
 * This applies for every instapetrification effect: touching a footrice corpse, being knocked into a footrice
 * Footrice only inflict slow stoning for the player and for monsters